ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 This results in an increased output size of `t` bits, where `t` is the security parameter.
 For example, with `t=128`, this increases the output size by 16 bytes.

-For public key encodings, one can immediately replace `VectorEncode` and `VectorDecode` calls with calls to the following algorithms.
+For encapsulation key encodings, one can immediately replace `VectorEncode` and `VectorDecode` calls with calls to the following algorithms.

 ~~~
 VectorEncodeNR(a):